 - Learn more about the programs:

-Make an appointment with the Program Director to learn about Wesleyan’s programs and to pick up brochures and catalogs. (see Emily Jarvis in Tate 12).
+Make an appointment with the Program Director to learn about Wesleyan’s programs and to pick up brochures and catalogs. (see Cynthia O'Donnell in Tate 227).

 Attend Wesleyan’s Study Abroad Info Sessions in fall and spring.